SupratimH/deepartist-web-application/README.md

 * And, this wonderful series by Rachael Tatman - https://www.kaggle.com/rtatman/careercon-intro-to-apis

 ## Contact
-:love_letter: For any feedback or questions or just to say "Hi", drop me a line anytime at supratimh[at]gmail[dot]com.
+:love_letter: For any feedback or questions or just to say "Hi", drop me a line anytime at supratimh@gmail.com.

-To read about other projects I am working on, please visit [my home page](https://supratimh.github.io).
+<br>To read about other projects I am working on, please visit [my home page](https://supratimh.github.io).

-Thank you for reading :heart:
+<br>Thank you for reading :heart: